An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Introduction

-To overcome the limitation above, a broad literature turned to exploring active roles of prosumers as price-makers \cite{jogunola2018comparative}.
+To overcome the limitations above, a broad literature turned to exploring active roles of prosumers as price-makers.
+Work along this line allows market participants to bid either the quantity or a function of quantity and price.
+The former type is called a Cournot competition in economics.
+The potential efficiency loss in a Cournot competition was revealed \cite{tsitsiklis2014efficiency}.
+The latter type is more similar to the actual electricity market operation where step-wise offering functions are submitted by the generators.
+A supply function bidding method was introduced in a demand response program \cite{li2015demand}, and reference \cite{xu2015demand} further incorporated capacity constraints.
+Another parameterized supply function proposed in \cite{johari2011parameterized} was proved to minimize the worst-case welfare loss within a class of market mechanisms.
+Apart from the pool market, bilateral contracts were studied in \cite{morstyn2018bilateral} by matching the sellers to the buyers.
+The above work divides the participants into buyers and sellers beforehand.
+This limits prosumers’ flexibility since their market roles as buyers or sellers are in fact changeable in the market.
 Reference \cite{chen2020energy} proposed a generalized demand bidding mechanism for node-level energy sharing and proved properties of its market equilibrium; \cite{chen2020approaching} further provided a practical bidding process.
 Reference \cite{kalathil2017sharing} modeled the storage investment decision of firms with sharing options as a non-cooperative game, for which a unique equilibrium exists under a mild condition.
-Despite the efforts above, energy sharing among price-making prosumers has not been fully explored partly because of the sophisticated models involved, such as a generalized Nash game or an equilibrium problem with equilibrium constraint, especially when network constraints are considered.
-Reference \cite{le2020peer} discussed the equilibria of distributed peer-to-peer (P2P) markets, and revealed that when the market is incomplete, the bilateral trade prices may diverge and there is no guarantee of a unique equilibrium.
+Despite the efforts above, energy trading among price-making participants has not been fully explored partly because of the sophisticated models involved, such as a generalized Nash game or an equilibrium problem with equilibrium constraint, especially when network constraints are considered.
+How an agent decides on the optimal selling quantity in a transmission-constrained Cournot competition was studied in \cite{barquin2008cournot} by assuming a known sensitivity matrix.
+A method to characterize the residual demand derivative with consideration of network constraints was developed in \cite{xu2007transmission} by enumerating all possible combination of binding constraints.
+A Cournot competition based mechanism with a price cap was introduced \cite{yao2007two}.
+Two models were developed for the cases with binding/non-binding price cap constraints, respectively.
+As for the supply function bidding method, reference \cite{liu2007impacts} revealed that network constraints could result in multiple equilibria or no pure Nash equilibrium.
+Reference \cite{le2020peer} discussed the equilibria of distributed peer-to-peer markets, and revealed that when agents have no consensus on the value of the same product, the bilateral trade prices may diverge and there is no guarantee of a unique equilibrium.
 Reference \cite{guerrero2018decentralized} presented a sensitivity-based methodology for P2P trading in a low-voltage network.
-Though network constraints were considered in the above two work, the participants are divided into buyers and sellers beforehand.
-However, this limits prosumers' flexibility since their market roles as buyers or sellers are in fact changeable in the market.
+Though network constraints were considered, the above work either relies on simplifying assumptions or only reveals potential market failures without proposing solutions.

 This paper proposes an energy sharing mechanism considering price-making prosumers, network constraints, and endogenously-given market roles.
 With a well-designed price regulation policy, the proposed mechanism can avoid market power exploitation and ensure the existence of a unique market equilibrium.
 The main contributions are three-fold: